myseq/myseq.github.io/content/posts/false_negative2.md

 draft: false
 ---
 {{< lead >}}
-*False Nagative could leave a* ***blind spot*** *that organization unaware.*
+*False Nagative (FN) could leave a* ***blind spot*** *that organization unaware.*
 {{< /lead >}}

-In the context of vulnerability management, a **false negative** occurs when a security scanner fails to detect an existing vulnerability.
+In the context of vulnerability management, a **false negative** (FN) occurs when a security scanner fails to detect an existing vulnerability.
 Essentially, a threat is present in the system, but the security tools report that the system is clean.

-This is often considered the most dangerous outcome in cybersecurity because it creates a **false sense of security**, leaving a "blind spot" that attackers can exploit while the organization remains unaware.
+This is often considered the most dangerous outcome in cybersecurity because it creates a **false sense of security**, leaving a *"blind spot"* that attackers can exploit while the organization remains unaware.

 ## What Lead to FN?